A Guide to Storage for AI Workloads

 Learn how AI-optimized storage solutions can enhance performance, reliability, and cost-efficiency for AI workloads by providing the right mix of scalability, speed, and data flexibility.

 If not, this article's for you.
-Read on for guidance on the role that storage plays in AI workloads, and which types of storage options can optimize AI performance, reliability, and costs.
+Read on for guidance on the role of storage in AI workloads and which storage options can optimize AI performance, reliability, and costs.

 AI and Storage: The Basics

-Generative AI workloads need to store training data while models are being trained.
+Generative AI workloads need to store training data while models train.

-Once trained, generative AI models may need to store data temporarily while performing inference (which means the process through which models generate content based on novel input).
+Once trained, generative AI models may temporarily need to store data while performing inference (the process through which models generate content based on novel input).

-Descriptive and predictive AI models rely on storage to house the data that they analyze — such as log files or documents — when looking for patterns.
+Descriptive and predictive AI models rely on storage to house the data they analyze (such as log files or documents) when looking for patterns.

 Most AI workloads, however, are likely to require substantial storage resources.